MarcusRiemer/esqulino/doc/manual/compiler_blocks/compiler.rst

 Validation & Grammars
 -----------------------------------------

 As syntaxtrees may define arbitrary tree structures, some kind of validation is necessary to ensure that certain trees conform to certain programming languages.
+The validation concept is losely based on ``XML Schema`` and ``RelaxNG``, the syntax of the latter is also used to describe the grammars in a user friendly textformat.

 Emitting
 -----------------------------------------